microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 should be able to improve on the implementation, while keeping the style similar.

-Most SPIR-V extension so only certain types of changes to the SPIR-V sped:
+Most SPIR-V extensions only introduce certain types of changes to the SPIR-V
+spec:

 1.  add a new
     [execution mode](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#Execution_Mode),